 The 19 arms of Wat Plai Laem.
 Outfit details: Saylor dress, linked here.

 FOUR DAYS.
-Five nights will give you four full days on Koh Samui.
-This is enough time to see the sights, the best beaches and even take a day trip to offshore islands.
-For travelers that want to tack on Koh Tao or Koh Pha Ngan, both are accessible via the Lomprayah ferries.
+Four full days on Koh Samui is enough time to see the sights, relax at the best beaches, enjoy the night markets and even take a day trip to offshore islands.

 JANUARY THROUGH MARCH.
 Unlike most of Thailand, Koh Samui’s rainy season spans October to December.
 The island sees far less rain July through September than Phuket, making a great alternative for late summer travel.
 That said, the best months for sunshine and dry skies are still January through March.
 April and May are the hottest months of the year.

 Koh Madsum is a 20-minute longtail boat ride from Koh Samui.
 Outfit details: Lovers + Friends one-piece, linked here.

 CORAL COVE BEACH